1,001 Sayings and Deeds of the Prophet

 Then Hais (a kind of meal) was prepared and served on a small leather sheet (used for serving meals).
 Allah's Apostle then said to me, "Inform those who are around you (about the wedding banquet)."

 So that was the marriage banquet given by Allah's Apostle for (his marriage with) Safiya.
 After that we proceeded to Medina and I saw that Allah's Apostle was covering her with a cloak while she was behind him.
 Then he would sit beside his camel and let Safiya put her feet on his knees to ride (the camel).

-A hadith on how believers ascertained if the Prophet had taken a wife or a slave-girl (Safiya is spelled Saffiyya in the following hadith):
+How believers ascertained if Muhammad had taken a wife or a slave-girl in Safiya (also spelled Safiyya or Saffiyya in the following hadith):

 The Prophet stayed for three days between Khaibar and Medina, and there he consummated his marriage to Safiyya bint Huyai.